TIY-Durham/2015-FALL-FEE/14--The-Pirate-and-the-Prin-Sass/README.md

 #### BEAST MODE

-Leave no selector un-nested!
-No WET spot un-DRY-ed!
-Sass this mother out!
-I can think of almost no reason that _any_ selector should start with a tag... maybe _end_ with one.

-#### NIGHTMARE MODE

 Hey, didn't there used to be some JavaScript for all of these?
 Hmm, maybe we should write that again... using _jQuery_ of course.
 Start with pseudocode describing the three steps to building a Controller:

 1. What Event should trigger my code?